esouliot/CarND-Behavioral-Cloning-P3/README.md

 - And as shown in run1.mp4, the car completes a little more than a lap without going outside the track.
 The closest the car reached to doing so was in the right hairpin turn after the dirt corner.
 But, even then, the car managed to stay close to the apex, not veering off the road.
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+#### Different model settings and remarks on overfitting

+ As can be seen in the project repository, there are three versions of the network, intended to show various stages of overfitting and overtraining.
+But, as can be seen in all three run videos, if any over or underfitting occurs, it is not severe enough that the car cannot complete the lap run.

+- Model 0 trains for three epochs, and saves the model parameters from the third epoch to the model0.h5 file.
+It can be argued that run 0 shows some slight underfitting, with the car swerving very slightly in the straightaways.

+- Model 1 trains for five epochs, saving the epoch with the lowest validation loss to the model1.h5 file.
+This run shows a slight amount of pulling to the left in segments bounded by the yellow lane lines, but those moves are corrected before the car can veer off the road.

+- Model 2 trains for 20 epochs, saving the lowest validation error model to the model2.h5 file.
+As expected, this model produced the lowest training and validation error (loss: 0.0050 - val_loss: 0.0095), but it didn't seem to be indicative of overfitting to the training, and even if it did, the training data largely consisted of smooth lap driving with consistent steering angles through corners.

+- With these three models in mind, the argument can be made that for the purposes of this project (completing autonomous lap runs around the first track), any evidence of overfitting is inconsequential, given that data was collected properly (i.e., data was collected to teach the car what to do for any given scenario on track one).
+So, even without steps to minimize overfitting, such as including dropout layers, the model did not show any adverse signs of overfitting to the training data.
+Though, for the purposes of generalizing to a different road setup, such as in track 2, the model did not generalize well.
+As discussed below.

+#### Blind runs on the second track

+- To test the adaptability of this model, three runs were recorded on the jungle track (track 2) using the model trained on track 1.
+As might be expected, the car does not drive nearly as well on this track, as its asphalt is of a different texture, does not have yellow boundaries or red/white apexes, and has a dashed middle lane line.
+As such, the learning from the first track does not transfer as well.

+- It should be noted, however, that the "overfitted" model 2 managed to drive somewhat well through a portion of the track before running off of the road.
+And this is with zero training data recorded from this track.
+It is likely safe to assume that with sufficient training data from track 2, the model should be able to navigate it successfully.